-- A compulsory preparation session is held on the first Sunday of each month from 3pm - 5pm in the Parish Hall.
+- A compulsory preparation session is held on the first Sunday of each month from 3pm - 5pm in the Parish Hall or Church.
 Our Baptism Team will talk with you and other parents about the meaning of baptism and the practicalities of the ceremony.
 Ideally both parents should attend the session.
 It is a welcoming environment for all: Catholic and non-Catholic.

 To book for this session please complete the enrolment form from below or collect a booking form from the Parish Office or from the Priests after Mass.

 - The ‘Rite of Welcome’ will take place during the Baptism ceremony.

 - The Baptism Ceremony will take place on Sunday at 12.30pm.
 The baptism ceremony is a special family time but is also special for our parish community, because baptism is the time when the Christian community welcomes a new member into its midst.
 This is why the church wants every baptism to be a community celebration, not a private one, however we do limit the ceremony to five families per Sunday.
 You will book your child’s Baptism in when you attend the preparation session.